by Eric Jobe

 Click Here for a short essay by Metropolitan Hilarion on the authenticity of these writings.

-Eric Jobe is a Ph.D. candidate in the Department of Near Eastern Languages and Civilizations at the University of Chicago.
+Eric Jobe earned his Ph.D. in the Department of Near Eastern Languages and Civilizations at the University of Chicago.
 He specializes in Hebrew poetry, the Dead Sea Scrolls, and Second Temple Judaism.
-He is an instructor of Bible and biblical languages for the Orthodox Church in America, Diocese of the Midwest, Diaconal Vocations Program.
-Eric blogs at Departing Horeb.
+He is also an instructor of Bible and biblical languages for the St. Macrina Orthodox Institute.